-I'm passionate about developing tomorrow's essential technology.
-I've worked as a full stack software engineer in the San Francisco Bay Area.
+I’m passionate about developing tomorrow’s essential technology.
+I work remotely as a software engineer in the high desert at sunny Santa Fe, NM.

 Fullstack software engineer